 1. Paying More for Less

 - The federal government pays 30% of Alberta’s RCMP policing costs – that’s ~$185 million annually.
-If Alberta were to replace the RCMP, Alberta taxpayers and local communities would be on the hook for this ~160 million, and the full cost of provincial policing, plus transition costs that are currently estimated to be ~$366 million.
+If Alberta were to replace the RCMP, Alberta taxpayers and local communities would be on the hook for the full cost of provincial policing, plus transition costs that are currently estimated to be ~$366 million.
 Based on actual costs in other jurisdictions, this could double, triple, or worse.

 2. Risks to Community Safety